 What if school happened outside with the sky and nature as a roof and walls and floor?
 Learning would be exploring and experiencing.
 Learning out doors is important.
 It is different than learning that occurs sitting at a desk, working on a computer, playing organized sports.
 Learning outside is a full body sensory experience.
 Many schools are providing learning opportunities outside as well as inside.
 What serves as an outdoor learning environment?
 Learning outside benefits from being on a south facing area in cooler climates and in a north facing area in hotter.
 South facing ‘classrooms’ can be well lit and warm even when it is cold; facing north they can be cool and in the shade when it is hot.
 Outdoor classrooms need places for walking, running, playing, and sitting.
 They need access to natural plantings, open sky areas, and views of the landscape (when possible).

 Activity 1 – Being outside

 Do you ever read outside?
 Do you ever take a walk in the woods?
 Do you ever listen for birds or look for bugs or follow animal tracks?
 When you spend time outside you become an explorer of the world.
 This journey is about learning out of doors.
 Where outside of your house do you go to spend time?
 Do you know of a garden, a park, or a wooded area?
 Does your school have outdoor classrooms?
-Can you think of an outdoor classroom in your community?
-Grab your journal, pencils and digital camera.
+Can you think of an outdoor space in your community?
+Grab your journal, pencils, and digital camera.
 Walk or bike there.
 Walk around the space.
 Is it open or enclosed?
 Is it natural or constructed?
 Is it sunny and dry or shady and wet?
 Can you hear birds?
 Can you see animals?
 Do you observe any insects?
 What kinds of plantings are there?
-What seasons would be best for learning in this outdoor classroom?
+What seasons would be best for learning in this outdoor outdoors?
 What activities would be best supported in those seasons?
 Make a panoramic photograph of your outdoor of your nature play and learning space.

 Activity 2 – Start an Outdoor Classroom Map